[.pem/.crt] Why are the extensions of certificates and private keys different?

 lastly

-more difficult to explain than I had imagined, and it required a lot of prerequisite knowledge.
+it was more difficult to explain than I expected, and it required a lot of prerequisite knowledge.

-I think it would be good if people were aware of the fact that the extensions should be the same
+I think it would be good to have the understanding that "we should make sure the extensions are consistent."

-I hope this article provides some useful knowledge to those who read it.
+I hope this article will be of some use to those who read it

 Reference materials